album-app/album-workshop/src/pages/05_package_your_solution.md

 description: "In this section you will learn how to package your solution into an executable, which installs your solution on other systems so you can easily share your solution with others."
 ---
+Learning objectives:
+- learn how to package your solutions
+---

-If you want to share your solution with others but don't want them to need to install album and conda first you can use the package plugin of album to create an executable which will install conda, album and your solution.
+If you want to share your solution with others in a single file you can use the "package" plugin of Album.
+The plugin creates an executable which will install Album and your solution.

 1. Activate the Album environment: